 • Product demonstrations improve brand awareness.
 Customers always remember brands that make life easier for them.

-How-To Videos
+Instructional Videos

 Common examples include looking for steps to assemble your new home theater or ways to get your water heater working better.
 These videos can be used as instructions on using a physical product or service.